tsegaterefe/Time-Series-Averaging-Using-Multi-Tasking-Autoencoder/README.md

 # Research Funding:
 <p align="justify">
-This research was conducted under the Ethiop France PhD.
+This research was conducted under the Ethio-France PhD.
 Program which is financed by:
 </p>
 <ol>
 <li>The Ethiopian ministery of science and higher Education (MOSHE)</li>